jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

         self.assertFalse(False)

   and the test passes
-* time to add to the notes
+* time to add notes

   .. code-block:: python